Mortgage advice for internationals

 What should I do if I want to let my apartment for the long term?

-Suppose you aim to let your home for the long term, convert your mortgage to buy to let mortgage.
-Consider why you want to become a real estate investor.
+If you plan to rent your home for the long term, you can switch your mortgage to buy to let.
+Before doing that, ask yourself: why you want to become a real estate investor.
 What is your rationale?
 Is that the best asset class to invest in for you?
 Useful to know: buy to let mortgages have higher risks than residential mortgages.

 Contact us to explore your re-mortgaging options.
 We assess your financial situation and present possible scenarios.